bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 keep these labels short.

 Note that the `Set Today` button may not set the control today's date, if today's date is outside of the `min` or `max` date range restrictions.
-In hte case it is outside of hte range, it will set to either `min` or `max` (depending on which is closes to today's date).
+In the case it is outside of the range, it will set to either `min` or `max` (depending on which is closes to today's date).

 ### Dropdown placement